Divorce Blog

 When Communication Becomes a Weapon: An Example of Negative Co-Parenting and How to Do Better

 Divorce doesn't end parenting—it changes the way it looks.
 Ideally, it becomes more business-like, more intentional, and more focused on the well-being of the children.
 But too often, especially in high-conflict separations, co-parenting turns into a battlefield.
-One recent example illustrates exactly how negative co-parenting communication can worsen conflict, derail resolution, and ultimately harm the children at the center of it all.The Message: What Went Wrong A parent named Jon responds...
+One recent example illustrates exactly how negative co-parenting communication can worsen conflict, derail resolution, and ultimately harm the children at the center of it all.The Message: What Went Wrong A parent named Brad responds...